gabrielnhn/ros2-line-follower/README.md

 ## ROS2 Line Follower

-### Control a ROS2 differential drive robot to run on a Robocore line track
+### Control a ROS2 differential drive robot to run on a Robocore line track using OpenCV.

 ### Use it on your own robot, or try out the demo using a custom-made simulation on Gazebo.